:edit: Removed flaming, aka, deleted the entire post. Will re-post argument in better taste sometime later.

 It's against the rules to disagree with someone who commits the majority of their free time to video games, and thinks ostracizing others who have more to do with their time is impressive.

 FWIW, I agree with you.
 It's another issue with Colossus Smash that I didn't mention, and another awkward facet to its implementation.

 But you must admit - his hateful, angry post was a good laugh.
 Any attempt to project oneself as an authority on the Internet will invariably land in the "waving arms around and screaming" camp if care isn't taken.
 It's as if someone just told him to go to bed.

 It's scary how poorly developed some people are when it comes to basic courtesy and/or social skills.

 I blame the parents.

 The ones, I'm not saying who, some people, I'm not saying who, probably still live with...
 But I'm not saying who.

 If you're going to nuke it, you had better come to the table with something A LOT meatier than what you propose to add back some depth and/or complexity to the spec.

-Top tier 25M progression raiding on 12 hours per week.
+GM of Temerity - Top tier 25M progression raiding on a strict 12 hours per week.

 Beyond that point you should have enough crit (if u gem/reforge correctly) to get rb procs from ALMOST every bt, making the rotation extremely fluent.